Division of labour: Limitations

-Adam Smith famously said in The Wealth of Nations that the division of labour is limited by the extent of the market.
-This is because it is by the exchange that each person can be specialised in their work and yet still have access to a wide range of goods and services.
+Adam Smith famously said in The Wealth of Nations that the extent of the market limits the division of labour.
+This is because, through exchange, each person can specialise in their work and still have access to a wide range of goods and services.
 Hence, reductions in barriers to exchange lead to increases in the division of labour and so help to drive economic growth.
 Limitations to the division of labour have also been related to coordination and transportation costs.

 There can be motivational advantages to a reduced division of labour (which has been termed ‘job enlargement’ and 'job enrichment').
 Jobs that are too specialised in a narrow range of tasks are said to result in demotivation due to boredom and alienation.
-Hence, a Taylorist approach to work design contributed to worsened industrial relations.
+Hence, a Taylorist approach to work design contributed to the worsening of industrial relations.

 There are also limitations to the division of labour (and the division of work) that result from workflow variations and uncertainties.
-These help to explain issues in modern work organisation, such as task consolidations in business process re-engineering and the use of multi-skilled work teams.
+These help to explain issues in modern work organisation, such as task consolidations in business process reengineering and the use of multi-skilled work teams.
 For instance, one stage of a production process may temporarily work at a slower pace, forcing other stages to slow down.
 One answer to this is to make some portion of resources mobile between stages so that those resources must be capable of undertaking a wider range of tasks.
-Another is to consolidate tasks so that they are undertaken one after another by the same workers and other resources.
-Stocks between stages can also help to reduce the problem to some extent but are costly and can hamper quality control.
+Another is to consolidate tasks so that they are undertaken sequentially by the same workers and other resources.
+Stocks between stages can also help to reduce the problem to some extent, but they are costly and can hamper quality control.
 Modern flexible manufacturing systems require both flexible machines and flexible workers.

-In project-based work, the coordination of resources is a difficult issue for the project manager as project schedules and resulting resource bookings are based on estimates of task durations and so are subject to subsequent revisions.
-Again, consolidating tasks so that they are undertaken consecutively by the same resources and having resources available that can be called on at short-notice from other tasks can help to reduce such problems, though at the cost of reduced specialisation.
+In project-based work, the coordination of resources is a difficult issue for the project manager as project schedules are developed.
+Resulting resource bookings are based on estimates of task durations and so are subject to subsequent revisions.
+Again, consolidating tasks so that they are undertaken consecutively by the same resources, and having resources available that can be called on at short notice from other tasks, can help reduce such problems, though at the cost of reduced specialisation.

 There are also advantages in a reduced division of labour where knowledge would otherwise have to be transferred between stages.
 For example, having a single person deal with a customer query means that only that one person has to be familiar with the customer's details.
-It is also likely to result in the query being handled faster due to the elimination of delays in passing the query between different people.
+It is also likely to result in the query being handled faster by eliminating delays in passing it between people.